Kyren223/eko/internal/packet/protocol.md

   - If the client sends any other type of packet, or the boolean is false, the server may close the connection

 After the handshake, the client may send any unauthenticated packets.
+And the server may stream any additional packets.

 ### Authentication